 To use a Maven build-node (for Java projects), click the Build icon and specify the cloudlet limits for its vertical scaling using the sliders.

-Once a particular template’s slot is chosen (at the bottom part of the frame), I can specify the resources limits for it using the cloudlets sliders, attach the Public IPv4 address (please note: this is a paid option) or perform some basic container configurations through a separate graphics tool (Edit button).
+Once a particular template’s slot is chosen (at the bottom part of the frame), you can specify the resources limits for it using the cloudlets sliders, attach the Public IPv4 address (please note: this is a paid option) or perform some basic container configurations through a separate graphics tool (Edit button).

 Summary List